 Important: Due to safety concerns, the climb should only be attempted during Mount Fuji’s climbing season.
-The mountain trails are off limits outside of the climbing season.
-You can try some other Tokyo hikes instead, though.
+The mountain trails are officially closed outside of this time.
+You can try some other Tokyo hikes instead.

 The various trails of Mount Fuji